pivotal/blog/content/post/agile-and-program-logic.md

 to prove memory-safety given that footprint as a precondition.
 I think this barely scratches the surface of what might be possible.

-Recall the list of three things I caimed you need to build awesome software (right at the top of this page).
+Recall the list of three things I claimed you need to build awesome software (right at the top of this page).
 Wouldn't it be great if engineers working on (1) and academics working on (2) had independently stumbled on the same idea of "locality" ?